-The first 4 lines of code in $ph_edit.m$ (excluding comment lines) clear the workspace and open a window for figure(1) (see fig. 1.1), of size 670×940 pixels (pels) with lower left corner at pel (80,30), which is suitable for a 1024×768 screen size with task bar on the left edge.
-This can be adjusted if required for other screen sizes or task bar locations.
+The first 4 lines of code in ph_edit.m (excluding comment lines) clear the workspace and open a window for figure(1) (see fig. 1.1), of size 670×940 pixels (pels) with lower left corner at pel (80,30), which is suitable for a 1024×768 screen size with task bar on the left edge.
+This can be adjusted if required for other screen sizes or task bar locations - adjustment will be required for high resolution screens.